 When seeking to terminate (end) a contract due to a breach by the other party, it's important to determine the seriousness of the breach.
-Only serious or fundamental breaches result in an innocent party having the right to terminate.
+Only serious or fundamental breaches result in an innocent party having the right to terminate but those rights may be limited by the terms of the contract itself.

 Purporting to terminate when you have no right to do so can have serious consequences including liability to pay the other party damages.
+You should seek legal advice if you are not sure whether you have a right to terminate a contract.